 Research problem

 The main problem addressed in the paper is that once a decision is made by the optimizer, this decision is fixed throughout the execution of a query.
 This can result in suboptimal plans and even a small estimation error can lead to drastically different performance results.
-These unpredictable results make the system non-robust.
+These unpredictable results makes the system non-robust.
 The authors define robustness as: “the ability of a system to efficiently cope with unexpected and adverse conditions, and deliver near-optimal performance for all query inputs.”
 In their paper they try to achieve robust query processing.

 Claimed results